 - Set up email notifications.
 Even though you’ve automated your payments, I recommend email notifications so that you are reminded when bills are due and when they’ve been paid.
 If you don’t want to get bombarded with emails, consider setting up a separate account to receive these sorts of notifications, or sign up for Unroll.Me, a nifty tool that batches emails of your choosing into a single daily digest.

 - Keep a close watch at first.
 After you’ve automated everything and figured out your schedule for autopay, keep a close eye on your payments.
 You’ll only have to do this for the first month or until you are sure everything is going smoothly.
-You can also use this time at the beginning to tweak your autopay schedule if need be.
+You can also use this time, in the beginning, to tweak your autopay schedule if need be.

 - Retain a small buffer.
 Even though you may not need the extra cash in your checking account, it’s always a good idea to have a bit of a buffer.
 This way if your gas bill is a bit higher than usual during the winter, you will have sufficient funds to pay the larger scheduled bill.